Krautrock: Etymology

 Until around 1973, the word Deutsch-Rock ("German Rock") was used to refer to the new groups from West Germany.
 Other names thrown around by the British and American music press were "Teutonic rock", "Überrock" and "Götterdämmer rock".
 West Germany's music press initially used Krautrock as a pejorative, but the term lost its stigma after the music gained success in Britain.
 The term derives from the ethnic slur "kraut".
 "Kraut" in German can refer to herbs, weeds, and drugs.

+The term was originally used by Virgin records in 1972.
 Various sources claim that "krautrock" was originally a humorous term coined in the early 1970s, either by British disc jockey John Peel or by the UK music newspaper Melody Maker, in which experimental German bands found an early and enthusiastic following.
 The first use of the term however, was found in a full-page advertisement from Popo Music Management and Bacillus Records promoting German Rock in the UK, in April 1971.
 The music emerging in Germany was first covered extensively in three concurrent issues of the UK music paper New Musical Express in the month of December 1972, by journalist Ian MacDonald.

 Its musicians tended to reject the name "krautrock".
 This was also the case for "kosmische Musik".
 Musicologist Julian Cope, in his book Krautrocksampler, says "krautrock is a subjective British phenomenon", based on the way the music was received in the UK rather than on the actual West German music scene out of which it grew.
 For instance, while one of the main groups originally tagged as krautrock, Faust, recorded a seminal 12-minute track they titled "Krautrock", they would later distance themselves from the term, saying: "When the English people started talking about krautrock, we thought they were just taking the piss... and when you hear the so-called 'krautrock renaissance', it makes me think everything we did was for nothing."